 The truth is, while you might save some money using a free service, you have to ask yourself what you’re giving up as a result.
-A hosted VoIP setup offers a superior caller experience, giving you more opportunities to make your customers feel valued and respected.
+A hosted VoIP setup offers a superior caller experience to both free VoIP and ageing PSTN services, giving you more opportunities to make your customers feel valued and respected.
 This helps you earn their trust and loyalty over the long term.

-Plus, a professional phone system offers more numerous and more effective methods of internal communication.
-Business instant messaging accompanies high-quality VoIP and video calling to create cohesion and effective collaboration throughout your business.
+Plus, a professional phone system offers more numerous and more effective features and methods of internal communication.
+Business instant messaging, for example, accompanies high-quality VoIP and video calling to create cohesion and effective collaboration throughout your business.

 In summary, like with most things, you get what you pay for.
-A business VoIP system is going to provide the robust structure that you need to maintain high-quality customer interactions.
+A business VoIP system is going to provide the robust structure that you need to maintain high-quality customer interactions, coupled with first-class support you can rely on.
 Cutting costs also means cutting on the quality of the caller experience you’re able to offer.
 Skype, WhatsApp and Google Voice don’t allow you to manage call routing based on the time of day, set professional hold music or use an open VoIP API to create your own features.